Mani Shankar Aiyar: Controversies

-In the Rajya Sabha in August 2013, Samajwadi Party MP Naresh Agarwal accused Aiyar of being a Pakistani spy, when he refused to discuss the recent murder of 5 Indian soldiers by the Pakistani Army and instead suggested discussing rising gas prices.
-Aiyar reacted sharply and tried to assault Agarwal.

 He in an interview days before the run up to the 2014 Parliament elections in India, said that a tea seller (The Prime Ministerial candidate Narendra Modi of the BJP) can never become the Prime Minister of India, but can sell tea in AICC meetings.
-His comment was disowned by the congress saying it's his personal view and not the party's view.
+His comment was disowned by the Congress saying it's his personal view and not the party's view.
 Rahul Gandhi asked him not to make personal attacks.

-In 2015, there was widespread demand for sedition charges against Aiyar for an interview with Dawn News while visiting Pakistan.
-Aiyar is said to have suggested that Pakistan remove Prime Minister Narendra Modi from power, to be able to continue peace talks between India and Pakistan.
-On 16 February 2018, Ashok Choudhary, the head of BJP's Kota district OBC wing filed a sedition and defamation case against Aiyer.

-Mani Shankar Aiyer justified November 2015 Paris attacks as a response to France banning Hijab.
-He also justified Charlie Hebdo shooting as a backlash for the death of Muslims.
+Mani Shankar Aiyer justified the November 2015 Paris attacks as a response to France banning hijab.
+He also justified the Charlie Hebdo shooting as a backlash for the death of Muslims.
 His comments were disapproved by his own party members.

 He sparked a political firestorm when he called Prime Minister Narendra Modi a "neech aadmi", which PM Modi interpreted as nichli jaati (lower caste).
-Subsequently, he was suspended from the party's primary membership.
+Subsequently, he was temporarily suspended from the party's primary membership.
 Aiyar said the comments by the PM showed his "low-level mindset and one bereft of any manners".
-"Mujhko lagta hai ki ye aadmi bahut neech kisam ka aadmi hai, isme koi sabhyata nahi hai.
-Aise mauke par is kisam ki gandi rajniti karne ki kya avashyakta hai?
-(This shows the low-level mindset of the PM and one bereft of any manners.
-What is the need of doing such dirty politics on such an occasion)," ANI quoted Aiyar as saying.
-Due to this comment the Congress party suspended his primary party membership.
-After his suspension, he justified his derogatory remarks by adding "My Hindi is not very good.
-Yes, I called Modi 'neech' but did not mean it as a low-born; I meant it as low,".
-He has a history of controversial statements against the former PM Atal Bihari Vajpayee.
-However his suspension has been revoked by Congress President Mr. Rahul Gandhi on 18 August 2018.

-In 2019, when asked by an Indian journalist about the "neech aadmi" jibe, Aiyar angrily charged towards the journalist, shook his fist towards him, and remarked: "I will hit you...
-Just f**k off!"
+He further justified his remarks on Modi by adding "Yes, I called Modi 'neech' but did not mean it as a low-born; I meant it as low".